adlerweb/lenc-update/README.md

 The script should implement the following features:

-1. works with nginx, but can easily altered to work with any other web server,
+1. works with nginx, but can easily altered to work with any other web server or service (e.g. haproxy,...),
 1. works with multiple certificates,
 1. treats each certificate individually,
 1. can be run daily without taking any action without cause,